openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 * Default category: OTHER

 #### `RangeController.rangeValue`
 * Items that represent components of a device that are characterized by numbers within a minimum and maximum range.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Keep in mind that some names are [not allowed](#friendly-names-not-allowed)).
 Additionally, pre-defined [asset ids](#asset-catalog) can be used to label a mode as well prefixing with an @ sign (e.g. `friendlyNames="@Setting.FanSpeed,Speed"`).
 If the component isn't controllable through openHAB, set parameter `nonControllable=true`, that way only status requests will be processed.
 To set the supported range, provide a column delimited list including minimum, maximum and precision values (e.g. `supportedRange="0:100:1"`).
 The latter value will be use as default increment when requesting adjusted range values.
 Optionally, named presets can be defined, by providing a list of comma delimited preset mappings composed of a range value and its friendly names/asset ids column delimited (e.g. fan speeds => `presets="1=@Value.Minimum:@Value.Low:Lowest,10=@Value.Maximum:@Value.High:Highest"`).
 Another optional settings is `unitOfMeasure` parameter which gives a unit of measure to the range values.
 It is determined based on: (1) [unit id](#unit-of-measurement-catalog) set in parameter `unitOfMeasure=Angle.Degrees`; (2) supported unit of item state presentation; (3) default unit of measurement for item type with dimension based on your openHAB server regional settings; (4) defaults to empty.
-For text-based value locale support, your server [regional settings](#regional-settings) should be setup, otherwise, you can optionally add the locale setting at the end of names or presets using @ sign (e.g. `friendlyNames="@Setting.FanSpeed,Speed@en-US` or `presets="1=@Value.Minimum:@Value.Low:Lowest@en-US,10=@Value.Maximum:@Value.High:Highest@en-US"`).
+For text-based name language support, your server [regional settings](#regional-settings) should be setup, otherwise, you can optionally set the language in parameter `language="en"`.
 For [semantic extensions](#semantic-extensions) support, set actions in parameter `actionMappings="Close=0,Open=100,Lower=(-10),Raise=(+10)"` and states in parameter `stateMappings="Closed=0,Open=1:100"`.
 For actions, you can configure a set request by providing the number value or an adjust request by providing the delta value in parentheses.
 For states, you can configure a specific number value or a range by providing a column delimited list including minimum and maximum values.
 * Supported item type:
   * Dimmer
   * Number